orrnithogalum/moroder/README.md

 - Linux only
 - Playlist editing, likes and subscriptions are not visible
 - The **New playlist** and **Sign in** sidebar buttons are not wired up yet
-- Anonymous mode has no library and no personalised home
+- Anonymous mode has no library, no personalised home, and no stream cookies
 - One instance at a time owns the MPRIS name

 ---